The Infrared Structure of Nambu-Goldstone Bosons: Introduction

 In fact, Goldstone interactions in the deep infrared were studied intensively in the context of pions in low-energy QCD, which are Nambu-Goldstone bosons from spontaneously broken $SU(2)_L\times SU(2)_R$ chiral symmetry.
 This body of work is collectively known as ``soft pion theorems" \cite{Treiman:1986ep}, some of which turn out to be universal properties of Nambu-Goldstone bosons and insensitive to the detail of the symmetry breaking pattern.
 One particularly well-known theorem is the Adler's zero condition \cite{Adler:1964um}, which dictates that on-shell scattering amplitudes of pions must vanish as one external momentum is taken to be soft.
 The soft pion theorems were mostly derived using the current algebra technique, which becomes quite cumbersome beyond the leading order result \cite{Dashen:1969ez}.
 Nevertheless, the Adler's zero condition serves as the prime example that Nambu-Goldstone bosons behave universally in the deep infrared.

 Inspired by this observation, a new approach was proposed in Refs.~\cite{Low:2014nga,Low:2014oga} to use the Adler's zero condition as the {\em defining property} of Nambu-Goldstone bosons, by constructing an effective Lagrangian whose S-matrix elements satisfy the Adler's zero condition in the presence of a linearly realized symmetry group $H$.
+A similar approach was also demonstrated in Ref. \cite{Ellis:1970nn} with $H= SU(2)$, while in our treatment we consider a general $H$.
 Surprisingly, the entire Nambu-Goldstone interactions can be constructed this way using only the infrared data: once a linear representation of the unbroken group $H$ is chosen, under which the Goldstone boson transforms, the complete effective action can be obtained by imposing the Adler's zero condition on the S-matrix elements, without reference to the target coset $G/H$.
 The only undetermined parameter is the overall normalization of the decay constant $f$, which is related to the total number of the Nambu-Goldstone bosons and hence the broken group $G$ in the ultraviolet.
 Therefore, attributing the nonlinear interaction to the broken group $G$ is misinformed, as the nonlinearity of the interactions arises entirely from infrared physics: the correct soft limit of S-matrix elements in the presence of a linearly realized group $H$.

 The new approach advocated in Refs.~\cite{Low:2014nga,Low:2014oga} intersects with the modern S-matrix program of reconstructing effective field theories from soft behaviors of scattering amplitudes \cite{Cheung:2014dqa,Cheung:2016drk,Cheung:2015ota}, as well as the early attempt by Susskind and Frye in this regard \cite{Susskind:1970gf}: by starting from a 4-point (pt) vertex that satisfies the Adler's zero condition, one can construct a 6-pt amplitude using only the 4-pt vertex, which in general will not have the correct soft limit; this necessitates introducing a 6-pt vertex, whose value is determined by the Adler's zero condition in the 6-pt amplitude.
 This procedure is then repeated recursively.
 The nonlinear shift symmetry introduced in Refs.~\cite{Low:2014nga,Low:2014oga} is the concrete realization of the recursive procedure at the Lagrangian level.